Reviews You Can Rely On

 Why Trust GearLab

 Long-time gear aficionados Austin Palmer and Genaveve Bradshaw both took unique paths into their roles as testers for GearLab, developing in-depth analytical, problem-solving, and gear-assessment skills at every step along the way.
 Austin's route carried him from a B.S. in Criminal Justice at Sam Houston State University to months of long-distance hiking along the Appalachian (AT) and Pacific Crest Trails (PCT), with a stop to try his hand at operating heavy machinery in Texas in between.
 Genaveve is a classically trained musician and avid outdoor enthusiast with a degree in music and psychology from the University of New Mexico.
-She has spent years in dedicated practice to both her sport and artistic pursuits, including time as a competitive rock climbing coach and routesetter.
-Together, these two possess a deep understanding of the core fundamentals of objective research, in addition to a wealth of personal experience, industry insight, and technical product knowledge in each category they undertake.
-They now apply this broad expertise to formulating comprehensive test plans for GearLab, including their evaluation of all scales in this lineup, each carefully selected from among the most promising models on the market today.
+She has spent years in dedicated practice of both her sport and artistic pursuits, including time as a competitive rock-climbing coach and routesetter.
+Together, these two possess a deep understanding of the fundamentals of objective research, as well as a wealth of personal experience, industry insight, and technical product knowledge in each category they undertake.
+They now apply this broad expertise to formulating comprehensive test plans for GearLab, including evaluating all scales in this lineup, each carefully selected from among the most promising models on the market today.

 We used the same weights on each model to measure their precision and accuracy.
 We also measured the length and width of each model to determine their versatility among different foot sizes.